 The whole story started with a data breach, and, likely, WeWork won’t be the only co-working space to run into this problem.
 Depending on the environment and the size, anywhere from 5 to 1000+ people can be on the WiFi at a co-working space.
 On public WiFI, such as coffee shops, hotels, or airports, most people are careful of what they do.
 But when you’re at work, network security probably isn’t something you think about.

 What you do and what kind of data you’re using will influence the best solution for your needs.
-It’s essential to work with IT specialists or a managed IT services provider to figure out what you need and what’s best for your business.
+It’s essential to work with IT specialists or a managed IT services provider.
+This helps to figure out what you need and what’s best for your business.
 With that disclaimer covered, let’s look at some best practices.

 Lesson 2.
 Pay for a Private Network

 Often co-working environments will have an option for a segregated network (one that separates your business from everyone else).
-Typically these networks come with an extra charge since the network has to be configured for your needs apart from the rest of the location.
+Typically these networks come with an extra charge.
+This is because the network has to be configured for your needs apart from the rest of the location.
 A segregated network works best when paired with a dedicated office in the co-working space.
 With this solution, you’ll typically have a network that you connect to in your office that is completely secured and firewalled from everyone else.

 You may want to set up a guest network as well if you have clients or investors at your site.
 A bonus would be to set up your own firewall and switches to control your system more securely.
 Some shared workplaces allow this, and some don’t; TSP can translate your needs to the site manager and assist with setting up that extra layer of security.